MKrysz/USB_RemoteControl/README.md

 ## About

-The goal of this project was to make an USB dongle allowing you to remotly control your PC with your phone with minimal setup.
+The goal of this project was to make an USB dongle allowing you to remotely control your PC with your phone with minimal setup.
 I achieved it by combining microcontroller with USB HID interface and Bluetooth module.
 Thanks to utilizing standard HID interface the receiver side is plug-and-play.
 Only setup is needed on smartphones side, i.e. installing the app and connecting to the dongle.

 ## Hardware